-You can publicize the Community Foundation’s support in a number of ways:
+You can publicize CVCF’s support in a number of ways:

 Contact Local Media

 We would be happy to provide a quote for your press release that is specific to your organization.
 This is an opportunity to connect your work to our region’s media outlets.
-Please contact the Community Engagement team for assistance: email@example.com.
+Please contact our Community Engagement Manager, Laura Maciel, for assistance: email@example.com.

 Communications Help for Smaller Organizations